 Here we discuss these two types of small business financing in detail to help you differentiate between the two.

-If you’ve been operating as a small business for a year or two now, we’re sure you must know of these loans.
-Small business loans are among the most convenient options for small business owners.
-Small business loans can either be acquired from a bank or from an online lending agency.
+If you’ve been operating as a small business for a year or two now, we’re sure you must know of these funding.
+Small business fundings are among the most convenient options for small business owners.
+Small business funding can either be acquired from a bank or from an online funding agency.

-Feeling rather embarrassed after being rejected by the bank, business owners look for lenders and agencies online.
-That is where most small business loans find success.
-Online lenders follow an easy method of qualification and approval.
+Feeling rather embarrassed after being rejected by the bank, business owners look for funders and agencies online.
+That is where most small business fundings find success.
+Online funders follow an easy method of qualification and approval.
 Most of the requisites are still intact, but there is less focus on your credit score and a lot of the intricacies are avoided.
-Simply put, banks are on the lookout for reasons to deny you the loan, while we are looking out for reasons why to approve your application.
+Simply put, banks are on the lookout for reasons to deny you the funding, while we are looking out for reasons why to approve your application.
 There is a world of difference between the two approaches, and we’re sure ours sits better with small business owners.

-So, small business loans act as a source of life for businesses during a liquidity crunch.
-They are available through traditional financial institutions as well as contemporary lending agencies.
+So, small business fundings act as a source of life for businesses during a liquidity crunch.
+They are available through traditional financial institutions as well as contemporary funding agencies.

 Merchant Cash Advances